Do you want to improve the health and yield of your beet crop? Companion planting might be the answer.

 However, all parts of beets are edible, including the leaves.
 Beets can be baked, roasted, boiled, steamed, or pickled.
 When grated and served raw, beets are a delicious, colorful, and crunchy addition to salads and sandwiches.

-Beets Have An Affinity For Plants In The Cabbage Family
+Plants From The Cabbage Family

 Some of the best companion plants for beets are members of the cabbage family.
 Brussels sprouts, cauliflower, broccoli, cabbage, and kale do well when planted with beets.
 Beets benefit these members of the cabbage family by adding essential minerals to the soil needed for the development of strong and healthy plant growth.
 Beet leaves, which are chock-full of magnesium, are a great addition to the garden compost pile.